delegate-arkworld/swark/README.md

 ## Description

-Swark is a payment gateway that provides the ability to pay with Ark in Shopware.
+Swark is a payment gateway that provides the ability to pay with Ark in Shopware 5.

 ## Documentation